Upon completion of this chapter the student should be able to demonstrate the following competencies and proficiencies concerning plyometrics:

 Plyometric training can be defined as the use of a countermovement (quick stretch) to produce a strong powerful concentric action through the use of the elastic properties of the tendons and muscles.1 Russian scientists developed plyometric exercise as a method for training speed strength (power).2 Plyometric training became synonymous with exercises aimed at combining strength with speed of movement to enhance muscular power.3–8 The body's proprioceptive awareness, neuromuscular function, functional patterns, and heightening of reflexes can be obtained by incorporating plyometric exercises into a patient's rehabilitation and training.9

 The neurophysiological model and mechanical model are two proposed models that explain how plyometrics can increase the muscle's ability to generate explosive power.8 The neurophysiological model involves the use of kinetic (stored) energy the muscles produce when placed on a quick stretch.
 This quick stretch that the muscle undergoes is called the stretch reflex.
 The stretch reflex (Fig. 9-1) occurs by the stimulation of the muscle spindles that are located in parallel with the muscle fibers.
 Muscle spindles are mechanoreceptors that are stimulated when a muscle undergoes a quick stretch (rate and duration).
-During exercise when a muscle undergoes a quick stretch, the muscle spindles are activated, sending a reflexive message to the spinal cord via 1a fibers, which synapse with the alpha motor neuron, causing increased tension in the muscle.
-If this ...
+During exercise when a muscle undergoes a quick stretch, the muscle spindles are activated, sending a reflexive message to the spinal cord via 1a fibers, which synapse with the alpha motor neuron, causing increased tension in the ...